 Councillors must always act with integrity and abide by the law in carrying out their local government responsibilities.

-Councillors are in a position of trust.
-The local government legislation is very clear that they must not abuse that trust by misusing information obtained as councillors.
+Councillors are in a position of trust and must not abuse that trust by misusing information obtained as councillors.

 Local governments must keep and publish a councillor conduct register which includes:

 - a record of all written complaints and the outcome of each complaint, including any disciplinary or other action that must be recorded on the Councillor Conduct Register.